“For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?” — Prem Watsa

 Prem Watsa was born in 1950 in Hyderabad, India he received his degree in Chemical engineering at the Indian Institute of Technology (ITT).
 His parents gave him a great education and encouraged him to pursue it further.
 After Watsa graduated college, he along with his brother moved to Canada with no money, at the urging of their father.

 Prem Watsa received an MBA from the Richard Ivey School of Business, which is located in Ontario, Canada.
 Watsa also is a CFA charter-holder, and is commonly called the Warren Buffett of Canada.

-In 1974, Watsa started working as analyst for an insurance company in Toronto.
+In 1974, Prem Watsa started working as analyst for an insurance company in Toronto.
 His boss gave him a copy of Security Analysis by Benjamin Graham.
 In 1983, Watsa the company to join GW Asset Management (Gardiner Watson) as Vice President of asset management.
 In 1984, Watsa met legendary value investor Francis Chou at GW.
-In 1984, Watsa founded Hamblin Watsa Investment Counsel Ltd, an asset management firm.
+In 1984, Prem Watsa founded Hamblin Watsa Investment Counsel Ltd, an asset management firm.

-In 1985, Prem Watsa borrowed money and took control of Markel Financial, a Canadian insurance company.
+During 1985, Watsa borrowed money and took control of Markel Financial, a Canadian insurance company.
 In 1987, Watsa re-organized Markel Financial Holdings Limited and re-named the company, Fairfax Financial Holdings Limited.
 He wanted to run an insurance company along the lines of Berkshire Hathaway.
-Today, Watsa is the CEO and Chairman of Fairfax, which has a market cap of approximately $8 billion.
+Today, Prem Watsa is the CEO and Chairman of Fairfax, which has a market cap of approximately $8 billion.
 The company has over 8,000 employees, and is engaged in a variety of insurance operations.

 Watsa married at 23 (close to three decades of marriage), and has three children.
 At least one of his sons, Ben (who was named after Benjamin Graham) works as an analyst in Toronto.